jsaintjalmes/dotfiles/README.md

 [install here](https://ohmyz.sh/)

 can be configured with zshrc copied at the root `~/.zshrc`.
-Source after modification: `tmux source-file ~/.tmux.conf`
+Source after modification.

 ## tmux